-34.3 Effective April 1, 2017, all active employees required to wear the State-approved blazer shall receive an annual maintenance allowance of \$925, payable in equal parts in June and December of each year, if eligible under Section 34.4.
-The payment of maintenance shall be in a separate check.
+34.3 Effective April 1, 2022, all active employees required to wear the State-approved blazer and eligible under Section 34.7 below, shall receive an annual maintenance allowance of \$1,250, which payment shall not be added to basic annual salary but which shall be pensionable.
+The maintenance allowance shall be paid in equal parts in June and December of each year in a separate check.